Abyssinia Crisis: International response and subsequent actions

 On 6 December 1934, Emperor Haile Selassie of Ethiopia protested the Italian aggression at Walwal.
 On 8 December, Italy demanded an apology for Ethiopian aggression, and on 11 December, it followed up that demand with another for financial and strategic compensation.

 On 3 January 1935, Ethiopia appealed to the League of Nations for arbitration of the dispute arising from the Walwal incident.
 However, the League's response was inconclusive.
 A subsequent analysis by an arbitration committee of the League of Nations absolved both parties of any culpability from all events.

-Shortly after Ethiopia's initial appeal, French Minister of Foreign Affairs Pierre Laval and British Foreign Secretary Samuel Hoare met with the Italian dictator, Benito Mussolini, in Rome.
+Shortly after Ethiopia's initial appeal, French Minister of Foreign Affairs Pierre Laval and British Foreign Secretary Samuel Hoare met the Italian dictator, Benito Mussolini, in Rome.

 On 7 January 1935, a meeting between Laval and Mussolini resulted in the Franco-Italian Agreement, which gave Italy parts of French Somaliland (now Djibouti), redefined the official status of Italians in French-held Tunisia and essentially gave Italy a free hand in dealing with Ethiopia.
 In exchange, France hoped for Italian support against Germany.

 On 25 January, five Italian askaris were killed by Ethiopian forces near Walwal.

 On 10 February 1935, Mussolini mobilised two divisions.
 On 23 February, Mussolini began to send large numbers of troops to Eritrea and Italian Somaliland, the Italian colonies that bordered Ethiopia to the northeast and the southeast respectively.
 There was little international protest in response to the military build-up.

 On 8 March, Ethiopia again requested arbitration and noted the Italian military build-up.
 Three days later, Italy and Ethiopia agreed on a neutral zone in the Ogaden.
 On 17 March, in response to the continued Italian build-up, Ethiopia again appealed to the League for help.
 On 22 March, the Italians yielded to pressure from the League to submit to arbitration on the dispute arising from the Walwal incident but continued to mobilise its troops in the region.
-On 11 May, Ethiopia again protested the ongoing Italian mobilisation.
+On 11 May, Ethiopia again protested against the ongoing Italian mobilisation.

 Between 20 and 21 May, the League held a special session to discuss the crisis in Ethiopia.
 On 25 May, a League council resolved that it would meet if no fifth arbitrator had been selected by 25 June or if a settlement had not been reached by 25 August.
 On 19 June, Ethiopia requested neutral observers.